wmo-im/wis2box-training/environment/instructor/README.md

 ## Local global services

-Local global services provide a test environment to simulate WIS2 workflows using the classroom as a network of WIS2 nodes.
+Local global services provide a test environment to simulate WIS2 workflows using the classroom as a network of WIS2 Nodes.
-See the `fake-global-broker-and-cache` and `fake-global-discovery-catalogue` directory.
+See the `fake-global-broker-and-cache` and `fake-global-discovery-catalogue` directories.

 During the training instructors can have:

-- an MQTT-explorer session open to the local broker to demonstrate the flow of messages between the nodes
+- an MQTT Explorer session open to the local broker to demonstrate the flow of messages between the nodes
 - a web browser open to the Global Discovery Catalogue to demonstrate the datasets cached in the local GDC

 ## Live map (`live.html`) (deprecated)